shellqiqi/nju-network-labs/content/ch03/subch01/handle-arp-request.md

 Note that these two functions above return a full `Packet` object including `Ethernet` and `Arp` headers, all filled in.

+✅ Show how you implement the logic of responding to the ARP request.

 ## Testing

 For initial testing and debugging of your code, you can run the Switchyard test scenario (`routertests1.srpy`).
 Run it like this: